pjq/ChatCat/README.md

 ChatCat supports various configuration options:

-- **API Configuration**: Set your OpenAI API key and other connection parameters
+- **LLM Model Provider/API Configuration**: Set your LLM Model Provider Settings
 - **Chat Settings**: Customize temperature, max tokens, and other model parameters
 - **UI Preferences**: Set theme, font size, and other display options
 - **Language Settings**: Choose your preferred language from multiple supported options
-- **Storage Settings**: Configure where and how conversations are saved

 These settings can be accessed through the settings screen in the app interface.